-Media coverage: Yahoo News
+Media coverage: Yahoo News The content we linked to has been removed

 A bill which could see NSW farm trespassers face the toughest penalties in the country is set for an upper house probe, with civil organisations fearful the draft laws will hinder the right to peaceful protest.